Properties and comparison of some Kriging sub-model aggregation methods: Abstract

 \section{Abstract}

 Kriging is a widely employed technique, in particular for computer experiments, in machine learning or in geostatistics.
-An important challenge for Kriging is the computational burden when the data set is large.
-We focus on a class of methods aiming at decreasing this computational cost, consisting in aggregating Kriging predictors based on smaller data subsets.
-We prove that aggregations based solely on the conditional variances provided by the different Kriging predictors can yield an inconsistent final Kriging prediction.
-In contrasts, we study theoretically the recent proposal by \cite{rulliere17nested} and obtain additional attractive properties for it.
-We prove that this predictor is consistent, we show that it can be interpreted as an exact conditional distribution for a modified process and we provide error bounds for it.
+An important challenge for Kriging is the computational burden when the data set is large. \nicolas{This article} focuses on a class of methods aiming at decreasing this computational cost, consisting in aggregating Kriging predictors based on smaller data subsets.
+It proves that aggregation methods \nicolas{that ignore the covariance between sub-models} can yield an inconsistent final Kriging prediction.
+In contrast, \nicolas{a theoretical study} of the \NK{} method shows additional attractive properties for it: First, this predictor is consistent, second it can be interpreted as an exact conditional distribution for a modified process and third, the conditional covariances given the observations \nicolas{can be computed efficiently}. \nicolas{This article also includes a theoretical and numerical analysis of} how the assignment of the observation points to the sub-models can affect the prediction ability of the aggregated model. \fb{Finally, the \NK{} method} \nicolas{is extended} \fb{to measurement errors and to universal Kriging.}\\ {\bf Keywords:} Gaussian processes, model aggregation, consistency, error bounds, \did{Nested Pointwise Aggregation of Experts, NPAE}.